-This document describes how to access the CosyVoice speech synthesis service using a WebSocket connection.
+This topic explains how to access the CosyVoice speech synthesis service using a WebSocket connection.

-The DashScope SDK currently supports only Java and Python.
-If you want to develop CosyVoice speech synthesis applications in other programming languages, you must use a WebSocket connection to communicate with the service.
+The DashScope SDK supports only Java and Python.
+To build a CosyVoice speech synthesis application in another programming language, use a WebSocket connection to communicate with the service.

 WebSocket is a network protocol that supports full-duplex communication.
 The client and server establish a persistent connection with a single handshake, which allows both parties to actively push data to each other.
 This provides significant advantages in real-time performance and efficiency.